 He sang a few old-fashioned melodies.

-Origin of MELODY
+Origin and Etymology of melody

 Middle English melodie, from Anglo-French, from Late Latin melodia, from Greek melōidia chanting, music, from melos limb, musical phrase, song (probably akin to Breton mell joint) + aeidein to sing — more at ode